Informing the Candidate

 Individual members of the appropriate peer group.
 Identify a list of the candidate’s peers in the discipline.
 It can be particularly effective to include the candidate and peers in a table with relevant metrics for comparing scholarly productivity.
 The list of peers should include people who received the doctorate (or other terminal degree) around the same time as the candidate.
 Include a narrative description of the candidate’s standing among peers and reasons for the candidate’s position.

-Teaching.
+Teaching and Mentoring .
 Describe the candidate's effectiveness as a teacher.
 Include information about courses taught, mentoring of undergraduate and graduate students, and any other contributions to instruction.
 Include a summary of the candidate’s teaching evaluations and explain any issues that arise in those evaluations.
 Identify awards received for teaching.
+If relevant, discuss the candidates’ contributions to fostering an equitable and inclusive learning and research environment.

 Statement(s) from other units to which the candidate contributes